bixb922/crank-organ/doc-hardware/README.md

 I am sure there are other models of sensors out there that will also work well.
 The unit I show on the photo is probably one of the cheaper rotation sensors out there.

+When configuring in the software, configure the two pins for this sensor in the "tachometer" parameter of the pinout.json.
+The order doesn't matter.

 There is also the possiblity to connect a potentiometer type rotary encoder to change the playback speed:

 ![rotation sensor](rotation-sensor.png)